What are enzyme markers?

 - strenuous exercise

 Elevated liver enzymes may be due to inflammation or damaged liver cells.
-Usually, elevated liver enzymes are not due to a serious or chronic liver disease, but can be caused by:
+Usually, elevated liver enzymes are related to an acute injury, or a process that occurred over a short period of time due to:

 - alcohol consumption